A density bound for triangle-free $4$-critical graphs: Discharging

 \section{Discharging}

-In this section we provide the discharging argument which shows a vertex-minimum counterexample does not exist.
-We start off by showing that there exists a component of $D_{3}(G)$ with at least three vertices.
+In this section we provide the discharging argument which shows that a vertex-minimum counterexample to Theorem \ref{maintheorem} does not exist.
+We start by showing that there exists a component of $D_{3}(G)$ with at least three vertices.
+Note that though the proof of Lemma \ref{bigcomp} uses discharging, what follows is not the main discharging argument in the paper.

 \begin{lemma} There exists a component of $D_{3}(G)$ with at least three vertices. \end{lemma}